shoeffner/mthesis/src/state_of_the_art.md

 approximate the eyeball centers to cast rays from the eyeballs through detected pupils [@Newman2000].
-Many methods for gaze estimation require some kind of calibration [@Hansen2010], but some research is also done to use calibration free methods, for example using Gaussian mixture models [@Xiong2014] or geometric calculations [@Nagamatsu2009].
+Many methods for gaze estimation require some kind of calibration [@Hansen2010], but some research is also done to use calibration-free methods, for example using Gaussian mixture models [@Xiong2014] or geometric calculations [@Nagamatsu2009].
 However, the calibration free methods apply some constraints. @Xiong2014 only distinguished between left and right, and @Nagamatsu2009 used a chinrest to avoid head movements and to keep the head in focus of four cameras.

-Face detection is an old problem in Computer Vision with a popular solution of applying Haar features to detect faces [@Viola2001].
+Face detection is an old problem in computer vision with a popular solution of applying Haar features to detect faces [@Viola2001].
 The "300 Faces In-The-Wild Challenge" [@Sagonas2013; @Sagonas2016] sparked broad interest in improving the state of the art.
 For the challenge, which took place twice,
 @Sagonas2013 proposed a unified landmark scheme to compare detection results.
-As a side effect all methods relying on those landmarks provide simple means to extract image patches containing the eyes, which can then be used for further processing with one of the many methods for pupil detections mentioned above.
+As a side effect, all methods relying on those landmarks provide simple means to extract image patches containing the eyes, which can then be used for further processing with one of the many methods for pupil detections mentioned above.
 This removes the need to detect the eyes specifically, as is for example done